microsoft/qsharp/generated_docs/Microsoft.Quantum.Convert/ComplexAsComplexPolar.md

+# ComplexAsComplexPolar function

-# function ComplexAsComplexPolar(input : Complex) : ComplexPolar
+`function ComplexAsComplexPolar(input : Complex) : ComplexPolar`

 ## Summary
 Converts a complex number of type `Complex` to a complex